-Japan takes a leading role in removing Ukraine’s land mines
+Japan takes a leading role in removing Ukraine’s landmines

 Japan’s Foreign Minister Yoko Kamikawa recently announced a joint initiative with Cambodia to share knowledge and technology on landmine removal globally.
 As part of the initiative, Cambodian experts taught Ukrainian staff how to use the mine detectors.

-Land mine support instead of weapons exports
+Landmine support instead of weapons exports

 Japan is one of the world’s largest donors to mine action, consistently rankingExternal link among the top five donors between 2018 and 2022.